What is Medial Patellar Luxation (MPL) or Lateral Patellar Luxation (LPL)?

 Tibial Crest Transposition

 The pull of the quadriceps muscle group dictates the movement of the patella within the trochlear groove.
 Most dogs with MPL will have medially displaced tibial crests.
-The displaced crest is surgically fractured, moved laterally into alignment with the quadriceps muscles and patella, which can then track normally within its deepened trochlear groove.
-The newly aligned crest is anchored with steel pins.
+The displaced crest is surgically cut and moved laterally into alignment with the quadriceps muscles and patella.
+Most dogs with LPL will have laterally displaced tibial crests.
+The displaced crest is surgically cut and moved medially into alignment with the quadriceps muscles and patella.
+The patella position is adjusted until it moves well within its deepened trochlear groove.
+The newly aligned crest is anchored with steel pins or a plate.